GoncaloABdaSilva/MastersThesis/Source Code/README.md

 Then, download the provided python file ([add_boundary_class.py](https://github.com/GoncaloABdaSilva/MastersThesis/blob/8d6dd7623d2628ff13ca9a001e1d02a4af5c6e0b/Source%20Code/U-Net/Multi-Class%20U-Net/add_boundary_class.py)) and insert it in the same directory as the three folders.
 In the same directory, create three new folders named "new_train", "new_test" and "new_val".
 From the "train" folder, copy its "img" folder into the "new_train" folder.
 Then create an empty "gt" folder next to it.
 Do the same for the remaining two folders.
-Open the file in your prefered IDE (VSCode, for example) and run it, which will add a neighbourhood class (in red) to the ground truth and insert it into the corresponding "new_gt" folder.
+Open the python file in your prefered IDE (VSCode, for example) and run it, which will add a neighbourhood class (in red) to the ground truth and insert it into the corresponding "new_gt" folder.
 Delete "train", "val" and "test" folders.
 Rename the "new_X" folders by removing the "new_" from their name.
 You should end up with three folders ("train", "val", "test"), each with an "img" and "gt" folder, and inside the "gt" ones, ground truth images in black, white and red.